 Infill is a characteristic unique to the FDM process.
-In FDM an extruder nozzle deposits material along the toolpath, fusing it to previous layers in order to build a 3-dimensional body.
-Thus being called Fused Deposition Modeling.
+In FDM, an extruder nozzle deposits material along the toolpath, fusing it to previous layers to build a 3-dimensional body.
+Thus, it is called Fused Deposition Modeling.

-In this process, the exterior surface is printed with a number of contour paths to ensure dimensionality.
-The interior of the volume can be printed “solid” but does not necessarily have to be.
+In this process, the exterior surface is printed with several contour paths to ensure dimensionality.
+The interior of the volume can be printed as “solid,” but it does not necessarily have to be.

 Types of Infill

-While there are a theoretically infinite number of infill configurations, we offer three standard infills which provide options for balancing weight, strength, and cost.
+While there are a theoretically infinite number of infill configurations, we offer three standard infills that provide options for balancing weight, strength, and cost.

 Solid infill